Today in Postal History

 All closed when the Japanese occupied the islands.

-Lunga was the first post office to reopen in July, 1943.
+Lunga was the first post office to reopen

 The post office had probably been reopened not